 - [20] On the basis of the evidence received and having taken into consideration the purposes of the licensing regime, the Board has decided that it will confirm the decision appealed against.
 The Registrar's decisions stands.
-The Appellant will not be granted a licence. - [21] The Appellant's submissions were limited and did not address all of the competencies for a Carpentry Licence.
-On that basis, the Board was not able to determine whether the Appellant met sufficient of the performance indicators for each of the competencies to be granted a licence. - [22] Further, as the Appellant did not appear, the Board was not able to test the level of his knowledge and skill.
-As such, even if further and better written evidence had been provided, it is unlikely that the appeal would have been granted without the Board being able to assess the Appellant in person.
+The Appellant will not be granted a licence. - [21] The Appellant's submissions were detailed.
+However, the Appellant did not appear, and the Board was not able to test the Appellant's knowledge or assess the level of his skill or the extent of his experience.
+Nor did the referees that he provided appear and give evidence.
+On that basis, the Board was not able to determine whether what the Appellant had written in his submissions measured up with his actual knowledge and skill levels.